Ambassador Dennis Ross

-Former Special Assistant to the President and National Security Council Senior Director for the Central Region and Former Special Advisor to the Secretary of State
+Former Special Assistant to the President and Former White House National Security Council Senior Director for the Central Region

 Ambassador Dennis Ross is counselor and William Davidson Distinguished Fellow at The Washington Institute for Near East Policy and Senior Advisor at WestExec Advisors.

 Prior to returning to the Washington Institute in 2011, he served two years as special assistant to President Obama and National Security Council senior director for the Central Region, and a year as special advisor to Secretary of State Hillary Rodham Clinton.

 For more than twelve years, Dennis played a leading role in shaping U.S. involvement in the Middle East peace process and dealing directly with the parties in negotiations.
 A highly skilled diplomat, Dennis was U.S. point man on the peace process in both the George H. W. Bush and Bill Clinton administrations.
 He was instrumental in assisting Israelis and Palestinians to reach the 1995 Interim Agreement; he also successfully brokered the 1997 Hebron Accord, facilitated the 1994 Israel-Jordan peace treaty, and intensively worked to bring Israel and Syria together.

 A scholar and diplomat with more than two decades of experience in Soviet and Middle East policy, Dennis worked closely with Secretaries of State James Baker, Warren Christopher, and Madeleine Albright.
 Prior to his service as special Middle East coordinator under President Clinton, Dennis served as director of the State Department’s Policy Planning Staff in the first Bush administration.
 In that capacity, he played a prominent role in U.S. policy toward the former Soviet Union, the unification of Germany and its integration into NATO, arms control negotiations, and the 1991 Gulf War coalition.